Other / mixed grade configuration · Racine, WI

 How many students attend Jerstad-Agerholm School?

 Jerstad-Agerholm School has 870 students enrolled.
-It is a other school in Racine, WI.
+It is a public school in Racine, WI.

 What is the student-teacher ratio at Jerstad-Agerholm School?